 Remember, this will be scalding hot on the inside, so please let it cool a bit before chowing down.

-When I make this turkey pot pie again (because I will be making this one again), I will probably add raisins and an apple for sweetness.
-The bit of sweetness would go really well with the curry flavor.
 Some of my readers will note that cilantro made it to my list of ingredients.
 No, I did not use any cilantro in my pot pies (yes, I still hate it), however, I believe it would really add to the flavor and compliment this dish very well.